Iteratively decoded magic state distillation: Abstract

 \section{Abstract}

 We present numerical simulation results for the 7-to-1 and 15-to-1 state distillation circuits, constructed using transversal CNOTs acting on multiple surface code patches.
 The distillation circuits are decoded iteratively using the method outlined in [arXiv:2407.20976].
-We show that, with a re-configurable qubit architecture, we can perform fast, $\mathcal{O}(1)$ code cycles magic state distillation.
-We confirm the error suppression ability of both distillation circuits, from input error rate $p\rightarrow \mathcal{O}(p^{3})$ under circuit-level noise.
+We show that, with a re-configurable qubit architecture, we can perform fast magic state distillation in $\sim\mathcal{O}(1)$ code cycles.
+We confirm that both circuits suppress an injected input error rate $p$ to $\mathcal{O}(p^3)$ in the presence of additional circuit-level noise.
+We also outline how ZX-calculus and Pauli webs can be used to benchmark stabiliser proxies for these distillation circuits.